vgteam/vg/README.md

 This model is similar to a number of sequence graphs that have been used in assembly and multiple sequence alignment.
 Paths provide coordinate systems relative to genomes encoded in the graph, allowing stable mappings to be produced even if the structure of the graph is changed.
 For visual documentation, please refer to a presentation on the topic: [Resequencing against a human whole genome variation graph](https://docs.google.com/presentation/d/1bbl2zY4qWQ0yYBHhoVuXb79HdgajRotIUa_VEn3kTpI/edit?usp=sharing) (April 14, 2015).

-## Usage

-### building
+### Building vg

-Before you begin, you'll need to install some basic tools if they are not already installed.

-    sudo apt-get install git cmake pkg-config libncurses-dev libbz2-dev

-You'll need the protobuf and jansson development libraries installed on your server.

-    sudo apt-get install protobuf-compiler libprotoc-dev libjansson-dev automake libtool

-Additionally, to run the tests, you will need jq.

-    sudo apt-get install jq

-You can also run `make get-deps`.

-Other libraries may be required.
-Please report any build difficulties.
+vg is tested and deployed on Linux but has been built on Mac OS X as well.
+It requires modern CPU instructions, so you'll need to make sure you're using a processor from 2012 or later.
+It relies on several third-party libraries and the 3.x series of Linux header files.
+If you're running Ubuntu, you can install all the necessary system-level dependencies with ```sudo make get-deps```.

+If you're on another Unix distro, you'll need to install things using your favorite package manager or from source.
+Here's a list of things that vg uses to do its thing:

+    gcc4.8 or newer
+    jansson
+    cmake
+    ncurses
+    bzip2
+    zlib
+    pkg-config
+    automake
+    libtool
+    samtools

+You can probably grab most of these from your package manager, but some will require updated versions.
+In addition, you'll need the latest jq to pass the test suite.

 Now, obtain the repo and its submodules:

     git clone --recursive https://github.com/ekg/vg.git

+Change into the vg directory and ```./configure.sh```.
-Then build with `make`, and run with `./vg`.
+Then build with `make`, test with `make test`, and run with `./vg`.

+#### Known issues
+VG requires a modern set of Linux header files, so it won't build on CEntOS 6 or older.
+It has been built on Ubuntu 14.x and 15.x, Fedora, and Mac OS X given sufficient fiddling.

+VG uses several advanced SIMD instructions, so it will not build if your CPU is too old.
+For Intel chips, you'll need at least a Sandy Bradge-era CPU.

 #### building on Mac OS X
 VG won't build with XCode's compiler (clang), but it should work with GCC 4.9.
 One way to install the latter (and other dependencies) is to install [Mac Ports](https://www.macports.org/install.php), then run:

-    sudo port install gcc49 libtool jansson jq cmake pkgconfig autoconf automake libtool
+    sudo port install gcc49 libtool jansson jq cmake pkgconfig autoconf automake libtool bison

 To make GCC 4.9 the default compiler, run (use `none` instead of `mp-gcc49` to revert back):